LinuxDroidMaster/Termux-Desktops/Documentation/native/termux_native.md

 https://github.com/termux/termux-x11/actions/workflows/debug_build.yml

 Then you have to install the desktop you prefer, right now I have only tested XFCE4 so here are the steps:
+> [!NOTE]
+> xfce4 is really small and efficient which makes it take the least amount of resources compared to other desktop environments.
 ```
 pkg install xfce4
 ```